+The 40 Best Sports Movies For Kids.
 Sports provide a movie genre primed for teaching some of life’s most important lessons.
-Whether it is overcoming adversity and beating the odds, to breaking down racial and cultural barriers or sticking together and standing up for what you believe in.
-We’ve put together our list of the 40 best sports movies for the kids.
+Whether it is overcoming adversity and beating the odds, breaking down racial and cultural barriers, or sticking together and standing up for what you believe in.
+We’ve put together our list of the 40 best sports movies for kids.

-THE SANDLOT (1993) PG: Considered by many as the greatest kids movie ever.
-A classic film the whole family will like about the challenge and adventures of a young boy who moves into a new neighborhood and is trying to fit in by playing baseball with the other kids.
-Lots of laughs and life lessons about determination, drive and friendship.
+THE SANDLOT (1993) PG: Considered by many as the greatest kid’s movie ever.
+A classic film the whole family will like about a young boy’s challenge and adventures who moves into a new neighborhood and is trying to fit in by playing baseball with the other kids.
+Lots of laughs and life lessons about determination, drive, and friendship.

 HOOSIERS (1986) PG: Many call this the best sports movie ever made.
-Must watch film about and underdog coach and a team that defy the odds and go to the Indiana State finals.
-Staring Gene Hackman, Barbara Hershey and Dennis Hopper.
+Must watch film about an underdog coach and a team that defies the odds and go to the Indiana State finals.
+Starring Gene Hackman, Barbara Hershey, and Dennis Hopper.

 FIELD OF DREAMS (1989) PG: Classic baseball movie starring Kevin Costner as an Iowa farmer who builds a baseball field in his cornfield that is visited by the ghost of baseball’s past.
-Great movie that also teaches some baseball history.
+A great movie that also teaches some baseball history.

 THE NATURAL (1984) PG: Arguably one of the best baseball movies ever made.
 Nominated for four Academy Awards.
-Staring Robert Redford.
-A beautifully shot movie that tells the story of success and failure though the game of baseball.
+Starring Robert Redford.
+A beautifully shot movie that tells the story of success and failure through the game of baseball.
 One note.
 Make sure you have enough time for this one.
 It is long, running 2 hours and 18 minutes.

-HEAVEN CAN WAIT (1978) PG: One of my all time favorites.
+HEAVEN CAN WAIT (1978) PG: One of my all-time favorites.
 Old school movie.
 Warren Beatty becomes Quarterback Joe Pendleton of the L.A.
-Rams after he acciedntally gets taken to heaven too soon by an over eager angel.
+Rams after he accidentally gets taken to heaven too soon by an over-eager angel.

-MIRACLE (2004) PG: this movie is a good history lessons on one the greatest moments in sports history, “the miracle on ice”.
+MIRACLE (2004) PG: this movie is a good history lesson on one the greatest moments in sports history, “the miracle on ice.”
 The true story of the 1980 Winter Olympics when the United States beat the Soviet Union in Hockey.
 Stars Kurt Russell.

-THE ROOKIE (2002) G A big budget Disney Movie based on the true inspirational story of Jimmy Morris(Dennis Quaid) about a baseball coach who overcomes the odds to make his almost impossible dream of pitching in the big leagues come true.
+THE ROOKIE (2002) G A big-budget Disney Movie based on the truly inspirational story of Jimmy Morris(Dennis Quaid) about a baseball coach who overcomes the odds to make his almost impossible dream of pitching in the big leagues come true.

 SOUL SURFER (2011) PG: A true story based on the life of Bethany Hamilton.
 A successful teenage surfer who loses an arm in a shark attack and refuses to quit the sport she loves.

-AIR BUD (1997) PG: A young man struggling with the death of his Dad finds reprieve in his pet dog, Bud.
+AIR BUD (1997) PG: A young man struggling with his Dad’s death finds reprieve in his pet dog, Bud.
 Bud is a stray who turns the kid’s life around when he joins the school’s basketball team.

 SEARCHING FOR BOBBY FISHER (1993) PG: The story of a young chess prodigy.
-Starring, Laurence Fishburne and Ben Kingsley.
-Bobby is forced to deal with the stress and pressures of being one of the top chess players in the world, but he refuses to adapt the same approach as real life legend Bobby Fisher.
+Starring Laurence Fishburne and Ben Kingsley.
+Bobby is forced to deal with the stress and pressures of being one of the world’s top chess players, but he refuses to adopt the same approach as real-life legend Bobby Fisher.

 ROOKIE OF THE YEAR (1993) PG: A young boy’s dream of playing in the major leagues comes true after shoulder surgery causes his tendons to heal so tightly he can pitch 103 mph.
 12-year-old Henry becomes the youngest player to ever play in the big leagues.